 Just make sure you are giving these little hash browns times to cool.

 They’ll be steaming when you get them and the last thing you want is a burnt mouth.

 Power Menu Bowls

 A protein-packed, gluten-free menu item at Taco Bell is the Power Menu Bowl.

 The bowl consists of rice, grilled chicken, black bean, lettuce, guacamole, sour cream, cheddar cheese, tomatoes, and avocado ranch sauce.

 The Power Menu bowl is high in dietary fiber and one of the healthier choices.
-You can also substitute chicken for steak.
+You can also substitute chicken for steak or beef.

 The Veggie Power Menu Bowl consists of everything you love in the traditional power Menu Bowl, minus the meat.